 The global macro pillar focuses on exogenous developed-market and global forces influencing emerging markets debt performance.
-This analysis is informed through regular dialogue with MacKay Shields' Developed Markets Macro Economist.
 The macro pillar drives top-down portfolio risk budgeting and informs high-level asset class allocation as well as country weights in the portfolio.
 The sovereign research pillar focuses on idiosyncratic, country-specific factors.
-This analysis drives top-down country weights and bottomup sovereign security selection.
+This analysis drives top-down country weights and bottom-up sovereign security selection.
 Sovereign analysis frequently also feeds into corporate security selection.
 The corporate credit research pillar uses a proprietary quantitative model to help prioritize the team's resources with respect to sovereign, sector or idiosyncratic credit analysis.
 When putting forward a security selection idea for debate, credit analysts will model how each new idea will impact portfolio risk.
 This seeks to avoid undesired exposures to certain factors or excessive concentration in regions or countries.

-If permitted by a client's investment guidelines and subject to appropriate accounts being opened with third parties, certain of the investment strategies managed by the Emerging Market Debt investment team may use derivatives, including, but not limited to, Treasury futures and currency forwards.
+If permitted by a client's investment guidelines and subject to appropriate accounts being opened with third parties, certain of the investment strategies managed by the Emerging Market Debt investment team may use derivatives, including, but not limited to, Treasury futures and currency forwards or may involve shorting instruments such as Treasury securities.